 Global Positioning System (GPS): refers to the United States NAVSTAR Global Positioning System, a space-based navigation system that provides location and time information anywhere on or near the Earth.

-Ground Sampling Distance (GSD): the distance between two consecutive pixel centres measured on the ground.
+Ground Sampling Distance (GSD): the distance between two consecutive pixel centres measured on the ground, also referred to as ground resolution.
 A GSD of 5 cm means one pixel in the image represents 5 linear centimetres on the ground.
-Sometimes referred to as ground resolution.

 Inertial Measurement Unit: (IMU): an electronic device used to manoeuver aircraft, which detects changes in acceleration and rotation.
 Comprised of sensors such as accelerometers, gyroscopes and sometimes magnetometers.